 Addressing sleep apnoea in individuals with ADHD can lead to noticeable improvements in attention span, emotional stability, and overall mental clarity.

 This issue is particularly concerning because it often goes undiagnosed.
-Sleep apnoea ADHD adults may already struggle with time management, focus, and emotional regulation.
-Sleep apnoea ADHD adults experience loud snoring and gasping for air during sleep, daytime exhaustion despite adequate sleep hours, difficulty focusing and increased forgetfulness, irritability and mood swings, and morning headaches.
+Adults with sleep apnoea and ADHD may experience loud snoring, gasping for air during sleep, daytime exhaustion, difficulty focusing, increased forgetfulness, irritability, and morning headaches.

-Addressing the problems of sleep apnoea ADHD adults can lead to improved energy levels, better emotional stability, and enhanced cognitive function.
+Addressing these problems can lead to improved energy levels, better emotional stability, and enhanced cognitive function.

 Diagnosing Sleep Apnoea in Individuals with ADHD

 Given the overlap in symptoms, it’s crucial to determine whether a person’s ADHD symptoms are worsened by sleep apnoea.
-Since many of the signs of ADHD—such as difficulty focusing, mood swings, and forgetfulness—are also common consequences of sleep apnoea, diagnosing both conditions accurately is essential.
-Here’s how the process typically works:
+Here’s how diagnosis typically works:

 Sleep Study (Polysomnography)